 Ban single-use plastic and ensure 100% waste is re-used, recycled or composted.

-To find out more, click below to download the IBU Sustainability Policy.
+To find out more, click below to download the IBU Sustainability Policy or the IBU Sustainability Strategy 2020-2030.

 IBU Expert Reference Group